 Running a virtual derby?
 Check out Live Streaming DerbyNet for hints and best practices for live streaming.

-We're continuing to offer free cloud-hosted DerbyNet: a DerbyNet instance running in the cloud (instead of your laptop), with your event's roster, schedules, and results.
+We offer free cloud-hosted DerbyNet: a DerbyNet instance running in the cloud (instead of your laptop), with your event's roster, schedules, and results.
 If that sounds good to you, and your event venue has internet access, register here:

 New: Online balloting for awards lets the audience choose design award winners.